elunna/nerfhack-changelog/README.md

 ### ENDGAME CHANGES
 * Occasional earthquakes can occur during the ascension run (Un/Evil).
 These will cease after entering the planes.
-* After the invocation (and while traversing through Gehennom), monsters will flood from the upstairs (Un/Evil)
+* After the invocation (and whilst traversing through Gehennom), monsters will flood from the upstairs (Un/Evil)
 * The identity of the Riders hidden via farlook (Un)
 * The correct temple on the Astral Plane will not be revealed due to fleeing monsters (Un)
 * Replaced undead on Astral Plane with random A (xnh).
 * Wizard harassment (after initially killing the Wizard of Yendor) has been increased by 20-25%
 * Demonic bribes are much more expensive.
 * Level-teleporting (or branchporting) in hell causes major pain.
 The levelport will still succeed as normal, but costs a large fraction of the hero's HP and energy along with some stunning.
 It also drains the max of both (up to 1d8 each).
-To be fair, the player is warned before this happens and can be cancelled.
+To be fair, the player is warned before this happens and can abort the teleport.
 This also includes the Wizard's Tower and Vlad's Tower.
 * Amulet of Yendor needs only be carried to hint of nearby portals (Spork).
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking or bones stuffing.
-* Allow performing the invocation while hallucinating.
+* Allow performing the invocation whilst hallucinating.

 ### FARMING NERFS